DRO: Deep Recurrent Optimizer for Video to Depth

 Secondly, some methods~\cite{teed2020deepv2d, wei2020deepsfm, yu2020fast, zhou2018deeptam} build cost volumes to solve dense depth maps.
 Similar cost volumes are also employed in \cite{teed2020raft} to compute optical flow.
 A cost volume encodes the errors of multiple different depth values at each pixel.
 It evaluates the result quality within a large spatial neighborhood in the solution space in a discrete fashion.
 While cost volumes have been demonstrated effective in computing depth maps~\cite{gu2020cascade, wei2020deepsfm, yao2018mvsnet}, they are inefficient in time and space because they exhaustively evaluate results in a large spatial neighborhood.
-We argue that a gated recurrent network~\cite{chung2014empirical} can minimize the feature-metric error to compute dense depth without resorting to compute such a cost volume.
+Differently, in this work, we use a gated recurrent network~\cite{chung2014empirical} to minimize the feature-metric error to compute dense depth without computing such a cost volume.
 A gated recurrent network updates depth maps only by evaluating the current solution (i.e. a single point in the solution space) and some previous solutions over time.
-In spirit, our learned recurrent network is a zeroth-order optimization method and exploits temporal information during iterations, while gradient based methods or cost volume based methods rely only on spatial information.
+In spirit, our learned recurrent network exploits temporal information during iterations, while gradient based methods~\cite{tang2018ba} or cost volume based methods~\cite{wei2020deepsfm} rely only on spatial information.
 In this way, our method has the potential of better running time and memory efficiency.

 In experiments, we show that our recurrent optimizer reduces the feature-metric cost over iterations and produces gradually improved depth maps and camera poses.
 Our method demonstrates better accuracy than previous methods in both indoor and outdoor data, under both supervised and self-supervised settings.
-In particular, our self-supervised method outperforms most previous supervised methods on both KITTI and ScanNet datasets.
+In particular, our self-supervised method outperforms previous methods by $14.5\%$ on KITTI and by $23.2\%$ on ScanNet.